Profile of a killer: Unraveling the deadly new coronavirus

 Now much of Friedrich's lab is focused on the coronavirus, studying its spread in Wisconsin, and collaborating with scientists around the world examining the disease's behavior in monkeys.

 Even early on it was clear this virus posed a major threat, he said.
 Human immune systems had never encountered it.
-And unlike Zika, whose spread can be controlled by targeting mosquitoes, or AIDS, which most often requires sexual contact, the new virus is readily transmitted through droplets in the air.
+And unlike Zika, whose spread can be controlled by targeting mosquitoes, or AIDS, which most often requires sexual contact, the new virus is readily transmitted through air.

 The new virus has breached borders and claimed victims with stealth and speed that make it difficult to track.